Cacti/documentation/Templates.md

 Data Source Active | This is a quick and easy to tell Cacti to stop gathering data for this **Data Template**.
 The resulting **Data Source** can still be used on **Graphs**, but no data will be fed to it until it is made active again.

 > **NOTE:** For most **Data Templates**, you will should not have to to check
-> the Use Per-Graph Value checkbox for the name field.
+> the Use Per-Graph Value check-box for the name field.
 The Templating should handle
 > this just fine.
 However, the Generic SNMP OID **Data Template** has this
 > value checked to allow you to create Graphs and Data Sources on a piecemeal basis.